We will continue interviewing experts and updating this piece as more information becomes available.

 How can you manage your anxiety as a pregnant woman during the Covid-19 outbreak?

-It is understandable that the outbreak of Covid-19 may cause stress for many people.
+It is understandable that Covid-19 may cause stress for many people.

 The CDC advises people to take regular breaks from reading about the pandemic on the news and on social media, eat healthy well-balanced meals, get plenty of sleep, take time to do activities they enjoy and connect with others.